Information for patients with laryngospasm

 A spasm is any involuntary contraction of a muscle.
 If you have read much of this web site you will have seen terms like cricopharyngeal spasm or ADductor spasmodic dysphonia.
 The throat area has a number of muscles all of which have the potential to spasm.
 If laryngospasm is your condition, then the following should apply.
 Please be sure a physician verifies that this is your condition.

 - Abrupt, sudden onset

-- May occur anytime, but often noticable when eating and talking simultaneously and something feels like it went down the wrong way
+- May occur anytime, but often noticable when eating and talking simultaneously and you feel that something went down the wrong way

 - May be awakened in the middle of the night unable to breathe

 - I personally have had it happen while camping, when a tiny bug flew down my throat

 - Feels like you are going to die or never breathe again

 - Typically lasts less than 30 or 60 seconds

 - Rather easy breathing out, still able to cough